jcesarmobile/GameCenterOnlinePlugin/README.md

 GameCenterOnlinePlugin
 ======================

+This plugin is deprecated, use this instead https://github.com/jcesarmobile/GameCenterMatchPlugin

 First of all a bit of self promotion.

 I created the Game Center Online plugin because I wanted to add online game to mi phonegap game, Othello Classic (http://goo.gl/hCJjC)